 Simple English definitions for legal terms

-Read a random definition: pound
+Read a random definition: legal defense

 The Hate Crimes Act is a law passed by Congress in 2009.
 It defines what a hate crime is and sets a punishment for committing one.
 A hate crime is when someone hurts or harms another person because of their race, religion, gender, or other characteristics.
 The law was challenged in court, but it was found to be constitutional.
 The law is named after two people, Matthew Shepard and James Byrd Jr., who were victims of hate crimes.